Beyoncé Posts A Tribute Message To Dancer Stabbed While Voguing To Her Music

 Since news of the fatal stabbing broke, national condolences for the dancer and public commentary have flooded the internet, gaining the attention of Queen Bey.
 This week, she used her website to join the conversation and support the dancer.

 Beyoncé does not play about her fans and is an advocate for the LGBTQ community.
-We applaud her for recognizing the Sibley and shedding light on the situation.
+We applaud her for recognizing Sibley and shedding light on his death.
 The case is still under investigation.

 We are with Bey: REST IN POWER O’SHAE SIBLEY.